-Limeyland has a long-standing history of great achievers, scientist, artists and philosophers.
-Present are a number of traditional universities which have a rich history, plus there is a vast list of modern universities which are dragging the attention.
-The UK comprises of Northern Ireland, Scotland, Wales and England.
-As British Empire was well spread all over the world, countries from each continent have an elongated affiliation with the country.
-London is persistently ranked as one of best student cities in the world, there are 15 universities which are in top 500 and 4 which make it to the top 100 in the city.
+Limey land has a long-standing history of great achievers, scientists, artists, and philosophers.
+Present are a number of traditional universities that have a rich history, plus there is a vast list of modern universities that are dragging the attention.
+The UK comprises Northern Ireland, Scotland, Wales, and England.
+As the British Empire was well spread all over the world, countries from each continent have an elongated affiliation with the country.
+London is persistently ranked as one of the best student cities in the world, there are 15 universities which are in the top 500 and 4 which make it to the top 100 in the city.
 Four out of six world’s top universities are from the UK.

 There are around 120 universities in the country.
 The biggest misapprehension among the common folks is studying for a degree in the UK can be costly which is not factual.
-Considering if a student is looking to study in UK then it can be an expensive matter as living expense can tumble the budget due to the skyrocketing rent prices.
+Considering if a student is looking to study in UK in 2021 then it can be an expensive matter as living expenses can tumble the budget due to the skyrocketing rent prices.
 But if looking to study outside London then it is much economical as compared.
-The preeminent advantage will be the duration of the bachelors and master’s degrees, the undergraduate can be completed in 3 years and masters in 1 years, saving plentiful of time, money and effort.
-For Bachelors the UK is one of the hot destination as there is paid internship and placement year available during the course plus part-time options can also be considered.
+The preeminent advantage will be the duration of the bachelor’s and master’s degrees, the undergraduate can be completed in 3 years and masters in 1 year, saving plenty of time, money, and effort.
+For Bachelors the UK is one of the hot destinations as there is a paid internship and placement year available during the course plus part-time options can also be considered.

-A wide variety of courses, modules and specialization is one top USP of the country.
-On the record, there are approximately 150,000 courses which students can choose for study in UK.
+A wide variety of courses, modules, and specializations is one top USPs of the country.
+On the record, there are approximately 150,000 courses which students can choose for study in the UK.
 Universities are very modern and are following the latest trend in the job and research, in accordance with that there are changes in the existing courses or new courses are also seeing the daylight every year, which is rare in other countries.
-If a student is looking for a specialization in particular field, subject or area, there will be a course available in the UK universities as when compared with other countries the same student can only find an existing course with a specialization, that to chances are rare.
+If a student is looking for a specialization in a particular field, subject, or area, there will be a course available in the UK universities as when compared with other countries the same student can only find an existing course with a specialization, that to chances are rare.
 Plus, students in the UK have access to free medical care through the NHS if they are studying for more than six months.

-In terms of research, the UK has a solid foundation, as there are 6.4% of worldwide journals published form the country, 16% of most cited articles in the world.
-Plus 11.6% of citations are from the UK, making an obvious choice for the students looking for research degree and experience.
-Even the Research Excellence Framework which cross-checks and validates the quality of conducted research worldwide has placed 154 universities from the UK, plus 30% were termed as world leading and around 46% of the research were placed as internationally excellent.
+In terms of research, the UK has a solid foundation, as there are 6.4% of worldwide journals published from the country, 16% of most cited articles in the world.
+Plus 11.6% of citations are from the UK, making an obvious choice for the students looking for a research degree and experience.
+Even the Research Excellence Framework which cross-checks and validates the quality of conducted research worldwide has placed 154 universities from the UK, plus 30% were termed as world-leading and around 46% of the research was placed as internationally excellent.
 There are approx. 95 thousand students conducting research in the country.
-UK universities have to go through regular inspections and audit in order to keep the quality of the education top notch.
-QAA (Quality Assurance Agency for Higher Education) is solely responsible for carrying out the audits and to maintain the standards.
+UK universities have to go through regular inspections and audits in order to keep the quality of the education top-notch.
+QAA (Quality Assurance Agency for Higher Education) is solely responsible for carrying out the audits and maintaining the standards.

-UK universities are very flexible in terms of Entry requirements if omit out the top ones.
-Particularly a descent marks in the undergraduates qualify for the most of the masters in the UK.
+UK universities are very flexible in terms of Entry requirements if omit the top ones.
+Particularly decent marks in the undergraduates qualify for most of the masters in the UK.
 GRE/GMAT is not mandatory but will be preferred, if looking for top universities then it will be a mandate.

 International English Language Testing System (IELTS), Test of English as a Foreign Language (TOEFL) and Pearson Test of English (PTE)